vinaywadhwa/Go-Home-Alfred/README.md

 P.S.: You need to [buy the Powerpack](https://buy.alfredapp.com/) to use this workflow.

-## Features
+## Browser Support
-- Go to the homepage of current website with a keyboard shortcut.
+- Safari
+- Google Chrome
+- Google Chrome Canary
+- Opera
+- Vivaldi
-- Supports Google Chrome, Safari & Brave browsers.
+- Brave Browser

+Note: Firefox not supported, for now, sorry!